lm1/node-fiberize/README.md

 # Warning

-This module is at initial stage of development.
-Though large part of the Node core API is covered (with tests), not all modules can be fiberized automatically.
+Though large part of the Node core API is covered (with tests), not all modules can be fiberized automatically;

-Namely events, net, stream, and HTTP are inherently asynchronous and require use of callbacks.
+namely: events, net, stream, and HTTP are inherently asynchronous and cannot be reasonably fiberized.

-# Comming soon...

-P like Promises (aka futures).